gbfrancisco/gbfrancisco.github.io/essays/having-a-kid-named-semantic-ui.md

 ## Imagine you just had a new born baby.

 As you hold her in your arms, you cannot help but ponder what makes her so precious.
-You look at her beautiful, glittering eyes and realize that not only do they provide you that feeling of warmth and comfort, but they also give you a sense of hope—a mysterious hope that this baby will turn the vapid to creative, the ordinary to something special.
-As parent, you will do everything in your power to nurture it and lead it to bright future.
+You look at her beautiful, glittering eyes and realize that they not only provide you that feeling of warmth and comfort, but they also give you a sense of hope—a mysterious hope that this baby will turn the vapid to creative, the ordinary to something special.
+As parent, you will do everything in your power to nurture it and lead it to a bright and exciting future.
 You name this baby, *Semantic UI*.